mneller/whiteboardFire/README.md

-# Whiteboard03
+# Whiteboard04 - Firebase intergration

 This has been started as a mirror of my webpack start package (https://help.github.com/articles/duplicating-a-repository/)

-Then integrated the sources of Whiteboard02 but now this repo is not depending on Angular CLI.
+Then integrated the sources of Whiteboard03.

-This is a 3nd simple exercise on a series of whiteboard examples for __Angular 2__.
+This is a 4th simple exercise on a series of whiteboard examples for __Angular 2__.

-As Whiteboard02 is version is developing the whiteboard further.
+As Whiteboard03 is version is developing the whiteboard further.

 # Installation:
 This repo is tested by usage of Webstorm.
 So to start this you should create this by creating a new